The Tragically Hip: 2018–present: Activity following Downie's death

 Before his death, Downie indicated in interviews that the band had unreleased material that may still be issued as one or more new albums; when accepting Downie's posthumous awards at the Juno Awards of 2018, his brothers Patrick and Mike also stated that more unreleased music is likely to be issued in the future.

 A National Celebration, a concert film of the Tragically Hip's final concert, was released on DVD and Blu-ray on December 8, 2017.

 In July 2018, guitarist Rob Baker told Entertainment Tonight Canada that the Tragically Hip were no longer active as a touring or recording entity following Downie's death.
 He stated "When I say The Tragically Hip doesn't exist as a performing unit anymore because a key member is gone, I think [fans] understand that.
 We wouldn't be The Hip without Gord [...]
 The Hip has played their last note."
 Baker also revealed that Downie had encouraged the group to audition replacement vocalists, but the other members did not seriously consider the idea.
 With the legalization of marijuana in Canada, the remaining band members became investment partners in Newstrike, a cannabis company which has named several of its products after Tragically Hip songs.

 In a July 2018 interview with the Toronto Sun, Baker confirmed that at least three albums' worth of unreleased material was recorded with Downie before his death, but stated that the band had yet to decide how it would be released.

 On October 11, 2018, six days before the first anniversary of Downie's death, Fay and Baker joined Choir!
 Choir!
-Choir! at Yonge-Dundas Square for a live performance of the Tragically Hip's "Grace, Too".
+Choir! at Yonge-Dundas Square (now Sankofa Square) for a live performance of the Tragically Hip's "Grace, Too".

 On October 17, 2018, one year after Downie's death, a previously unreleased studio recording of the song "Wait So Long" was played on CIKR-FM, a radio station in the band's hometown of Kingston.

 The Tragically Hip was among hundreds of artists whose material was reported to have been destroyed in the 2008 Universal fire but it later emerged that the band's master tapes had been transferred back to Canada in 2001, and had escaped the fire.

 On September 14, 2019, Langlois, Sinclair and Baker performed a set at Rockin' the Big House, a benefit concert on the grounds of the former Kingston Penitentiary, with guest vocalists Hugh Dillon and Tom Cochrane.

 In January 2020, Sinclair announced that his own debut album as a solo artist, Taxi Dancers, would be released on February 28.

 In June 2020, the band and manager Jake Gold announced that they were undertaking an "archaeological dig" to select music and memorabilia from the band's archives for future release.

 In early 2021, Rob Baker released a new album with his side band project, Stripper's Union.